 One of the most eloquent judges of the Supreme Court, Justice Misra, 63, was a part of several benches that held important rulings.
 But before we discuss his vitality in several eminent decisions and key verdicts here is a glimpse of his journey of becoming the senior judge of the Apex Court which subsequently led to his becoming 45th Chief Justice of India.

 Born in 1953, Odisha, Justice Misra started his profession of Advocate in 1977.
-He practiced law in Odisha High Court and the Service Tribunal.
+He practised law in Odisha High Court and the Service Tribunal.
 Later on, he was appointed as an additional judge of the Odisha High Court in 1996.
 He was transferred to the Madhya Pradesh High Court the next year where he became a permanent judge in 1997.
 He became Chief Justice of Patna High Court in 2009 and of Delhi Court in 2010.
 He was elevated as a judge in Supreme Court in 2011.

 Here is a list of some of the eminent benches he was part of: